 Universal life (UL) is another form of permanent insurance offered by Protective Life.
 Like its whole life policies, Protective Life’s UL policies remain in force as long as premiums are paid.
 While these policies may be more expensive than whole life, they also offer policyholders the ability to grow their cash value faster and use their cash value to pay premiums.

 Custom Choice Universal Life

 Protective Life’s Custom Choice UL policy is a relatively unique product that the company offers.
-Using Custom Choice, policyholders get a set amount of coverage (up to $5 million) for a defined period of time—just like term life.
+Using Custom Choice, policyholders get a set amount of coverage for a defined period of time — just like term life.
 Policyholders also have the option to convert their policy to permanent coverage anytime within the first 20 years of their Custom Choice policy, up to age 70.
-Coverage is available up to age 85 if it’s not converted.

 Variable Universal Life

 Variable universal life policies from Protective Life are very similar to their traditional UL policies, including age and coverage limits.
 The biggest difference between variable UL policies is that policyholders get to choose how their cash value is invested.
 Using Protective Life’s variable UL policies, customers can invest in their cash value for greater growth over time.
 Cash value grows tax-deferred and can be used to pay premiums or to borrow against for other financial needs.
 However, additional fees may apply.